QUICK SUMMARY:

 Priorities Exploring opportunities for additional funding if needed | Challenges Determining how much capital is needed and which avenues to explore | Solutions Create a shortlist of targeted investors; devise an outreach strategy | Success Indicators Secured funding with an outlined plan of where to inject capital |

-Keep on top of your agency’s growing list of tasks on AgencyAnalytics–sign up for a free 14-day trial today.
+Keep on top of your agency’s growing list of marketing tasks on AgencyAnalytics–sign up for a free 14-day trial today.

 Tips for the Growth and Expansion Phase